Unity-Technologies/ml-agents/docs/Installation.md

 # Installation & Set-up

-To install and use ML Agents, you need install Unity, clone this repository and install Python with additional dependencies.
+To install and use ML-Agents, you need install Unity, clone this repository and install Python with additional dependencies.
 Each of the subsections below overviews each step, in addition to an experimental Docker set-up.